GenoImel/Mono-ECS-Core/Documentation~/BranchingStrategy.md

 - Pull requests must be linked to an issue.
 - Any comments on the pull request must be resolved.
 - Approvals are reset when pushing additional commits to the source branch.

+Note that the above requirements may vary according to the specific policy settings for the `main` branch.

 ## Merging Pull Requests